Protect you and your family from the seasonal flu and COVID this Winter

 - Complete your pre-screening and consent form before your appointment

-The pre-screening form will be sent to you as a link via SMS or email and/or MedAdvisor app.
-This form needs to be completed within 24 hours of your appointment.
+The pre-screening form will be sent to your email around 24 hours before your appointment.

 Please do not come to your vaccination appointment: